cartesi/docs/cartesi-rollups/api/backend/reports.md

   try {
     // something here
   } catch (e) {
-    // send a report when there is an error const error = viem.stringToHex(`Error:${e}`);
+    //Send a report when there is an error const error = viem.stringToHex(`Error:${e}`);

     await fetch(rollup_server + "/report", {